speedrunslive/speedrunslive-front-end/README.md

 `docker-compose run --rm mocha`

+or

-or for intereactive testing: `docker-compose run --rm mocha-watch`
+`docker-compose run --rm mocha-watch`

+mocha --watch needs to be restarted when new files are added.

 Please unit test any components or functions that you can.